Aseke09/CRM-clone/README.md

 # 🚀 Nuxt CRM System

 A modern **CRM system** built with [Nuxt 3](https://nuxt.com/), powered by [Appwrite](https://appwrite.io/) as the backend.
-Inspired by tools like **Jira**, this project is designed for managing deals, tasks, and clients with a smooth and intuitive UI.
+Inspired by tools like **Jira**, this project is designed for managing deals, tasks, and clients with a smooth and intuitive UI. is a powerful project management tool built with modern web technologies to provide a seamless and efficient project tracking experience.
+This open-source project leverages the robust capabilities of Nuxt.js Vue.js Pinia TypeScript Tailwind CSS Vue Query and Tailwind CSS to deliver a feature-rich and visually appealing Jira software clone

 ---

 ## ✨ Features

-- 🔐 **Authentication & OAuth** (GitHub, Google, etc.) with Appwrite
+- 🔐 **Authentication** with Appwrite
 - 📊 **Deal & Task Management** with edit, view, and filter
 - 🎨 **Modern UI** using [Nuxt UI](https://ui.nuxt.com/) + Tailwind CSS
 - ⚡ **Realtime** updates via Appwrite subscriptions